Chinese New year Yellow snake with Chinese New year Symbols © J. L. James

 5 Vegetables to Celebrate the Lunar New Year

-A great way to celebrate the Lunar New Year, also known as the Spring Festival or Chinese New Year, is with some of the great vegetables which are indispensable to Asian cuisine.
+A great way to celebrate the Lunar New Year, also known as the Spring Festival, or Chinese New Year, is with some of the fabulous vegetables which are indispensable to Asian cuisine.

 Some of the most nutritious and delicious vegetables from Asian cuisine are now easily accessible in major supermarkets.
 If they are not, the seeds can now be found via seed suppliers catalogues.
 They will definitely add to the variety of your vegetable garden and are delicious.